peachpiecompiler/peachpie-docs/docs/net/type-system.md

 print_r( $delegate($arg1, $arg2) ); // $delegate is `callable`
 ```

-PeachPie extends the set of `callable` types with any CLR `delegate` or objects implementing `IPhpCallable` interface (Peachpie.Runtime.dll).
+PeachPie extends the set of `callable` types with any CLR `delegate` or objects implementing the `IPhpCallable` interface (Peachpie.Runtime.dll).

 Sample C# code that passes a delegate to a PHP global variable:
 ```c#